rtrader58/MS-102T00-Microsoft-365-Administrator/Errata All Learning Paths (Labs).md

 Task 4 - Approve the request for the Intune Admin role Step 8: If prompted respond to the MFA challenge <br>
 Step 18: If prompted respond to the MFA challenge <br>

+## Learning Path 5 Lab 5: (~90 Minutes)

+### Exercise 1 - Implement a Safe Attachments policy

+Task 1 - Create a Safe Attachment policy and turn on Microsoft Defender for Office 365 <br>
+No Errata <br>

+### Exercise 2 - Implement a Safe Links Policy

+Task 1 - Create a Safe Links Policy <br>
+Step 15: Note the time - wait at least 30 minutes <br>

+Task 2 - Validate the Safe Links policy and blocked URL functionality <br>
+Ensure you have waited at least 30 minutes before proceeding <br>